pavankovurru/Appium_Mobile_Automation_Framework/README_IOS.md

 ## IOS WEB APPS
-One way to identify elements is to modify `UserAgent` as done in andoird.
+One way to identify elements is to modify `UserAgent` as done in andoird.Safari has built in `UserAgent` in `develop` tool bar options.

 ## SAFARI WEB INSPECTOR